 Celebrate Black History Month with our Little Free Library

 February is Black History Month, and we’re stocking our Little Free Library with books by Black authors.
 Connect, explore and learn by picking up a new book, or contribute a new one for our community to enjoy.
 There are so many beautiful stories told by Black authors, and the below list of books is just a starting point.
-Feel free to drop us a line here with your favorite book.
+Be sure to check Barnes & Noble’s curated selection of books located in the center of their store, and feel free to drop us a line here with your favorite book.
 We will continue to add community suggestions and favorites to this list.
-And now through February 28th, you’ll also find Diversity & Inclusion STEM kits in our Little Free Library while supplies last.
-Take one home and your kiddos can naturally reflect on the concept of diversity in a fun and engaging way.

 Book Suggestions